New York City in One Day

 You're finally visiting New York City.
 But there's a catch: you have only one day.
 (Hey, you've always heard that things move fast here—why not you?)

-Start at Rockefeller Center, a familiar NYC location even for many who have never been to the City—it constantly appears on TV shows such as Saturday Night Live, 30 Rock and Today and during TV specials like the center's annual Christmas-tree-lighting ceremony.
+Start at Rockefeller Center, a familiar NYC location even for many who have never been to the City—it constantly appears on TV shows such as Saturday Night Live and Today and during TV specials like the center's annual Christmas tree–lighting ceremony.
 If you get here early enough, you can stand outside the windows of the Today studio and wave hello to your friends back home—a perfect way to start your whirlwind tour through Manhattan and simultaneously immortalize the experience.

 After your morning-show cameo, take the elevator to the Top of the Rock Observation Deck.
 This vantage spot opens at 8am, and you'll beat the biggest crowds if you get there at breakfast time (late at night works, too, as it closes at midnight—the elevators go upstairs until 11pm).
 The deck provides one of the best views of New York City's legendary skyline and cityscape, which features more than 100 buildings measuring 500 feet or taller—not to mention the Statue of Liberty, the classic American icon.
 When you're back down at street level, head three blocks north to the Museum of Modern Art (MoMA) to visit one of the world's finest collections of contemporary art, ranging from painting and sculpture to film and live performance.

 Next, head uptown to Central Park.
 Designed by Frederick Law Olmsted and Calvert Vaux, the massive common space is a green oasis in the middle of the big city—and perhaps the world's most famous public park.
-Its 843 beautifully landscaped acres host meadows, bodies of water, more than 26,000 trees, 58 miles of walking paths, 36 bridges and arches and every kind of outdoor recreational activity imaginable: picnics, ice-skating, concerts, baseball, lawn bowling, nature walks and more.
+Its 843 beautifully landscaped acres host meadows, bodies of water, 20,000 or so trees, 58 miles of walking paths, 36 bridges and arches and every kind of outdoor recreational activity imaginable: picnics, ice-skating, concerts, baseball, lawn bowling, nature walks and more.
 It's a sight every NYC visitor should see.

 East of Central Park is the Museum Mile, which may have more culture per square foot than anywhere else in the universe.
-Limited time means you won't be able to enjoy all 10 museums on this stretch of Fifth Avenue on the Upper East Side—but you should browse through at least one to get a sense of the unparalleled collection of art housed in the City.
-At The Metropolitan Museum of Art, at East 82nd Street, you can view limited-time exhibitions as well as objects in the museum's permanent collection, which consists of more than two million works of art that span the breadth of human history.
+Limited time means you won't be able to enjoy all 8 museums on this stretch of Fifth Avenue on the Upper East Side—but you should browse through at least one to get a sense of the unparalleled collection of art housed in the City.
+At The Metropolitan Museum of Art, at East 82nd Street, you can view limited-time exhibitions as well as objects in the museum's permanent collection, which consists of more than 2 million works of art that span the breadth of human history.
 The Solomon R. Guggenheim Museum features scores of modern and contemporary masterpieces (not the least of which is the Frank Lloyd Wright–designed building itself).
 And El Museo del Barrio, at East 104th Street, showcases Caribbean, Latino and Latin American art.
-(Intrepid travelers should note that the Upper West Side also offers a plethora of worthy options too, including the kid-friendly American Museum of Natural History and The New-York Historical Society, the City's oldest museum, which recently reopened after extensive renovations.)
+(Note that the Upper West Side also offers a plethora of worthy options too, including the kid-friendly American Museum of Natural History and The New-York Historical Society, the City's oldest museum.)

 Subway Ride and Lower Manhattan